WHY TBIC? AND WHY NOW?

 Power the Texas economy and the Texas brand with policies that retain and attract top global talent, fostering a competitive economy, encouraging entrepreneurs and job creators to build their businesses in Texas, and making Texas a hospitable place for tourists and events on the worldwide stage.

-Find bipartisan solutions.
-We recognize that any successful effort to affect immigration policy in Texas must be approached in a bipartisan manner and address the labor needs of high and low-skilled industries, grow the economy, and keep families together.
+Find nonpartisan solutions.
+We recognize that any successful effort to affect immigration policy in Texas must be approached in a nonpartisan manner and address the labor needs of high and low-skilled industries, grow the economy, and keep families together.